 The Spanish editors on Babbel’s team of language experts created a brand new Mexican vacation course in our app, which covers all the topics you’ll need to know for your trip and even throws in some Mexican slang you might hear when you’re there.
 The lessons focus specifically on Mexican Spanish, rather than Castilian Spanish, which is the standard form spoken in Spain.

 Here’s a sneak preview of the words and phrases you’ll need most.
 Start with these, and then download the Babbel app to access the other gems in the Mexican vacation course.
+You can also access it directly through your browser with your Babbel account.

 Mexican Vacation Must-Know Expressions